Factors That Affect Ticket Price

 Priorities

-Where you want to go and when will most certainly affect the cost of your tickets.
-When putting your trip together, consider the places you’re trying to hit and how close together geographically (or far apart) they are.
-We recommend starting by brainstorming everything you’d love to do.
-Then take a step back and look at that list, along with a good atlas.
-Think about how much time you have to travel and how important your time is in each of the places you’ve listed.
-Use a ranking system to put those destinations in order of importance.
+We recommend starting by brainstorming everything you’d love to do, then take a step back and look at that list, along with an atlas.
+Think about how much time you have to travel and how important your time in each of the places is to you.
+Use a ranking system to put your destinations in order of importance.

 Flexibility

-Generally speaking, the more flexible you are the less money you’ll be paying for your tickets (depending on, of course, where you’re going).
-If you have partial dates and airlines, or a very specific and non-linear order of stops, it limits the choices of fares your agent can use to assemble your trip.
-If you’re more flexible with your travel dates and airlines, they’ll be able to shift your itinerary to the least expensive, most direct route, dates and airlines.
+Generally speaking, the more flexible you are the less money you’ll be paying for your tickets (depending on where you’re going).
+If you have specific dates and airlines, or a very specific or non-linear route, it limits the choices of fares your agent can use to assemble your trip.

 Conversely, when you’re on the road it will be more expensive to maintain your flexibility.
-While many tickets are date-changeable, generally speaking it costs money every time you want to change your travel dates.
+While many tickets are date-changeable, generally speaking, it costs money every time you want to change your travel dates.

 The general rule of flexibility: The more flexible you are before you buy the tickets the less money you’ll spend overall, the more flexible you want to be after you buy the tickets the more money you’ll spend overall.